-There will be 5 assignments throughout this course.
-Assignments, along with their due dates are available on UMLearn.
+There will be 3 assignments throughout this course.
+Assignments, along with their due dates are available in the syllabus as well as on UMLearn.
 In case that a due date change, announcement will be made both in class and through UMLearn announcement.
 Each assignment may involve problem-solving and short answers questions covering topics discussed in class.
-All assignments must be submitted individually in hand-written, hard copies.
-Please make sure that your writing is legible.
-Assignments are due at the start of the class on the assignment due date.
+To receive full credit, you are expected to provide complete steps to reach your answer in the solution.
+You will only receive 1 point for providing a correct answer without supporting arguments.
+All assignments are individual work, must be typed, and should be submitted individually on UMLearn via designated submission locations.
+In case of emergency and you have to submit a manually completed or hard-copy of your assignment, please contact the instructor prior to the deadline.
+Assignments are due by 11:59pm on the assignment due date.
 Late assignments will NOT be accepted.
-If your assignment is late, you will receive a mark of zero (o) on that assignment.
+If your assignment is late, you will receive a mark of zero (0) on that assignment.
 You may submit your assignment early before the due date.
-In case of emergency and you have to submit a manually completed or hard-copy of your assignment, please contact the instructor prior to the deadline.
-Assignments are due by 11:59pm on the assignment due date.